sbt/website/0.13/docs/offline/Combined+Pages.md

     }

 The `val inputs` line defines how the input files are mapped to paths in the zip.
-See `/Detailed-Topics/Mapping-Files` for details.
+See [Mapping Files][Mapping-Files] for details.
 The explicit types are not required, but are included for clarity.

 The `zipPath` input would be a custom task to define the location of the